Home > Knowledge

 • Pillow plates are structurally stronger and more efficient.

-• Dimple plates are simpler and typically used in less demanding applications.
+• Dimple plates are simpler and used in lower-duty applications.

-4. What is the Principle of a Pillow Plate Heat Exchanger?
+4. Working Principle of Pillow Plate Heat Exchanger

-The operating principle is based on indirect heat transfer between two media separated by stainless steel sheets.
+Heat transfer occurs indirectly between two media separated by stainless steel sheets.

 • High heat transfer efficiency